OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ## Deploy the Farmer Template

-One of the cool things about Octopus is that you get to choose how to deploy your applications.
+One of the cool things about Octopus is that you get to choose how to deploy.
 With the introduction of [Operations Runbooks](https://octopus.com/docs/operations-runbooks) last year, that flexibility has been extended even further to operations tasks, for example managing your infrastructure.

 ### Create the Runbook